Trinitie, Cam, and Maz's Story

 “Most of the art was made by family members,” says Trinitie.

-Trinitie, 21, and Cam, 20, are one of the first families in Preble Street’s newest program, the NEST, a Transitional Living Program for pregnant and parenting youth ages 16-21.
+Trinitie, 21, and Cam, 20, are one of the first families in Preble Street’s newest program, The NEST: Nurture, Empowerment, Strengthen & Thrive, a Transitional Living Program for pregnant and parenting youth ages 16-21.

 Both Cam and Trinitie grew up in southern Maine.
 They had been staying with family but were told they’d need to leave once the baby was born.
 Facing the possibility of homelessness with a newborn, they reached out for help.
 Thankfully, the NEST had just launched, and Preble Street Teen Services caseworker, Naomi, began working with the couple so they could be housed before the baby was born.
 Baby Mazarine had other plans.